 Your child will be solving problems and making decisions in his own head before you hear one word of it!
 Where does his bus go?
 What’s that one song people sing about a bus!?
 Oh, yeah! ‘the wheels on the bus go round and round…’

 Does your child focus on creating his bus?
 Is he busy for thirty minutes solid before coming up for air?
 Or maybe he’s distracted by so many ideas at once.
 Open-ended play can be changed immediately by your child – with no adult help!

 Imagination – Play Without Borders is the Foundation of Learning

 This is where a box beats out a keyboard every time.
 On Tuesday, your child is ‘driving a bus’ with that box.
 By Thursday, the box has turned into a castle, and your child is the king.
 Your dog is a knight.
 Imagination has no limits.

-THAT is the value of a box – or, really, any open-ended toy.
+Bet you never thought of a box in that way before… or even that a box could have VALUE – or, really, any open-ended toy.
 No amount of technology can do for the developing child’s brain what a box, a pile of clay, or a tub of wooden blocks can do.

 Tell your gift-giving friends, and remember this on your next visit to the toy aisle.
 You don’t need expensive toys – nor do you need a lot of toys.
 For engaging, self-directed learning to happen in your home, you need toys to encourage open-ended play.

 Want more information about how play impacts your child’s development?